monkrus/AAVE/README.md

 # AAVE Hackathon

 This is the root repo.
-The frontend repo is [here](https://github.com/jordicasesnoves/AAVE_Hackaton_frontend), as we need to split the development. :exclamation: Some additional frontend implementation steps are also located below
+The frontend repo is [here](https://github.com/jordicasesnoves/AAVE_Hackaton_frontend), as we need to split the development.

+:exclamation: Some alternative frontend implementation steps are also located below.

 Custom implementation of basic ERC20 token using OpenZeppelin library